-Chart 4 below shows that GRID processed and approved zero applications in 2022 as the SASH program is closed to new applications.
-The total number of approved SASH applications is over 11,000 from program start; some of these did not turn into projects due to other program barriers such as construction barriers, but most did move forward.
+Chart 4 below shows that GRID processed zero applications in 2022 as the SASH program was and is now closed to new applications.
+The total number of approved SASH applications is over 11,000 from program start.
+Some of these applications did not turn into projects due to barriers such as construction barriers, but close to 10,000 did move forward as SASH projects.